afragen/git-updater/README.md

 To specify a branch that you would like to use for updating, just add a `GitHub Branch:` header.
 GitHub Updater will preferentially use a tag over a branch having the same or lesser version number.
 If the version number of the specified branch is greater then the update will pull from the branch and not from the tag.

 The default state is either `GitHub Branch: master` or nothing at all.
 They are equivalent.

+## Filter Hooks

+There is a filter hook to set the number of hours for a transient to expire.
+You can add this to any plugin that you wish to override the default transient expiration.
+Add an appropriate function returning an integer of the number of hours before expiration of the transient.
+Usage as follows.

+    add_filter( 'github_updater_set_transient_hours', $hours );

+This can also be added using an anonymous function call as well.

+    add_filter( 'github_updater_set_transient_hours', function() { return 12;} ):

 ## Issues